MR-Addict/Digital-Filter/README.md

 The biggest problem of FIR Filte is that filter will cause **lagging** data.
 Higher frequeny, more lagger data processing.

-You can clearly see it in below.
+You can clearly see it showing below.

 ![Drawback](Images/Drawback.png)